gazebosim/gz-transport/docs/introduction/intro.rst

 hidden for you.

 Ignition Transport uses `Google Protocol buffers <https://developers.google.com/protocol-buffers/?hl=en>`_ as the data type for communicating between nodes.
-Users can define its own messages using the Protobuf utils, and then, exchange them between the nodes.
+Users can define their own messages using the Protobuf utils, and then, exchange them between the nodes.
 Ignition Transport discovers, serializes and delivers messages to the destinations using a combination of custom code and `ZeroMQ <http://zeromq.org/>`_.